18-Wheeler Black Box Data

 - Tire pressure

-This list is not exhaustive of the information that the black box can provide, but each company may install a different type of ECM that may record more or less information.
+This is not an exhaustive list of the information that a black box may be able to provide, and different companies may also install different types of ECM, some of which may record more or less information than others.

 How the black box helps to reconstruct the accident

-If the accident is not the truck driver’s fault, the black box data can also work to benefit him or her.
-For example, if the witness statements say the truck seemed to be speeding when a car pulled out in front of the driver, the black box might show that he or she was, in fact, going the speed limit.
+If the accident is genuinely not the truck driver's fault, the black box data can also work to exonerate him or her.
+For example, if the witness statements say the semi-truck seemed to be speeding when a car pulled out in front of the driver, the black box might show that he or she was, in fact, going the speed limit.

-In a study done by the AAA Foundation for Traffic Safety, the top three causes in truck accident cases where the driver was found to be at fault included failure to yield, failure to stay in lane, and speeding, all of which can be recorded by the ECM.
-This information can be used to support or challenge eye-witness accounts, or to hold the employer responsible when they have been negligent to their employees.
-Like the case mentioned above, sometimes the employer may be overworking the truck driver, not requiring the truck to be inspected enough, or it may be a case of negligent hiring, controlling, or supervising.
+In a study done by the AAA Foundation for Traffic Safety, the top three causes of truck accident cases where the driver was found to be at fault included failure to yield, failure to maintain lane, and speeding, all of which can be documented by the ECM.
+This information can be used to support or challenge eye-witness accounts, or to hold the employer responsible when they have been negligent in managing their employees.
+As in the case mentioned above, sometimes the employer may be overworking the truck driver, not requiring the truck to be inspected enough, or have negligently hired, controlled, or supervised the driver.

 Regardless of who the black box data benefits, it is useful information when investigating a case.
-For a victim or their family, it often uncovers what really happened at the accident scene, which may not be found any other way.
-Knowing what happened and helping to prevent future accidents are the two main reasons that most people seek the advice of an attorney.
-In law offices like ours, these individuals benefit from our services by finding information, even if they end up not having a claim, since we never take a profit unless we win a case.
+For a victim or their family, it often helps to prove what really happened at the accident scene, which may not be found any other way.
+Knowing what happened and helping to prevent future accidents are the two major reasons that most people seek the advice of an attorney, regardless of what happened in the crash.
+In law offices like ours, these individuals benefit from our services by finding information, even if they end up not having a claim, since we never receive compensation unless we win a case.
 If you have other questions about black boxes or want to speak about your claim, call us any time at (855)326-0000.
 Though our main office is based in Dallas, Texas, we have served multiple cases throughout Texas, and are ready to speak with you about any of your questions or concerns.